emiadenuga/telecom-retention-analysis/README.md

 - Incorporate customer interaction or support data if available
 - Track churn reduction impact of proposed retention strategies
 - Expand analysis to include lifetime value estimation
-- will be updated at later date ^just placeholder

 ---